Milkshiift/BigBrother-bot/README.md

     * Server Members Intent
     * Message Content Intent
     * "View Channels" and "Read Message History" permissions on the server.
     * If asset downloads don't work for you, you need to enable the Administrator permission.
-This is funny Discord behaviour, I couldn't figure out a way to bypass this.
+This is a Discord quirk, I couldn't figure out a way to bypass this.

 ### Installation
 #### Manual